 What Colours Will Make A Room Appear Higher and Bigger?

 Want to create the illusion of more space and taller ceilings?
 That’s a given.
-This painting malarkey can get a bit confusing so here’s a few ideas you might want to consider if you're wondering what colour to paint a ceiling.
+This painting malarkey can get a bit confusing, so here’s a few ideas you might want to consider if you're wondering what colour to paint a ceiling.

 Light and quieter hues are a great place to start when choosing your shade.
 Muted colours or tones of white are usually the go to when it comes to ceiling colour; this fool proof combination reflects more light into the space and gives the illusion of receding walls.
 Why not step out of your comfort zone and get creative.
 Using a vibrant colour like Moritz can offer a bright and cheery feel to a room and visually lift the space.
 Or maybe consider using a soft blue like Hamilton or Below Deck to give a soft contrast which feels like summer skies overhead.
 Who wouldn’t want that? ☀